My first challenge in 2016 was how to figure out how much raw dog food to feed.

 Another way of figuring out how much to feed your pup is going online and using raw feeding calculators.

-They’re super convenient and also a great way to double-check your own math.
+They're both super convenient and also a great way to double-check your own math with.

 Check out the pups’ waistlines in the video below: